pythonkr/pycon-code-of-conduct/code_of_conduct.md

     *   Presuming that a counterpart has lower intellectual levels based on the mere fact of being a woman and trying to explain too much
 *   Do not use sexual orientation, gender identity or sexual expressions as jokes or as expressions of belittlement.
     *   “Are you gay?”, “Your hair is so short that you look like a lesbian.”
-*   Do not discriminate by age, social status or seniority.
+*   Do not discriminate by age, social status, or seniority.
     *   Do not talk down to people you meet for the first time just because they are younger
     *   “You don’t have much seniority, so you probably won’t know, but…”
 *   Do not speak about matters conclusively when they may differ depending on income and wealth gaps.
-*   Racist / belittling races or using derogatory expressions based on biases against regions or nations is not allowed
+*   Racist / belittling races or using derogatory expressions based on biases against regions or nations are not allowed
     *   Discriminatory language such as Ja*, Goo*, Chin*
     *   Racial discriminatory language such as black brother, Yankee, banana
     *   Regional discriminatory language depending on where one lives or is from
-*   Do not criticize another person’s religion or political belief and do not force your beliefs on others.
+*   Do not criticize another person’s religion or political beliefs and do not force your beliefs on others.
     *   “This is why nobody can get along with people who believe in OO religion”
     *   “This is why nobody can get along with people who support the OO party”
 *   Be careful not to make unnecessary assessments or make discriminatory comments about the appearance of someone.